usnistgov/NexusLIMS/docs/README.rst

-The project serves as the development and documentation space for the back-end of the Nexus Microscopy Facility Laboratory Information Management System (LIMS), developed by the NIST Office of Data and Informatics.
+The project serves as the development and documentation space for the back-end of the Nexus Microscopy Facility Laboratory Information Management System (LIMS), developed by the NIST ADLP Research Data and Computing Office in coordination with the Material Measurement Laboratory Data Division.
 This documentation contains a number of pages that detail the processes by which NexusLIMS harvests and combines data from multiple sources to build a record of an experiment on a Nexus facility microscope.